yaml2sbml-dev/yaml2sbml/INSTALL.rst

 Installation
 ============

 This package requires Python 3.6 or later.
-We recommend Miniconda_.
+Miniconda_ provides a small installation.

 Install from Pypi
 -----------------